 Caregiving is a long and demanding journey.
-In fact, based on a study on Malaysian caregivers, almost one fifth (21.7%) of Malaysian caregivers experienced a high level of burden, especially time-dependent burden followed by physical and emotional burden.
 The stress of caregiving can accumulate over time, and if left unchecked, the physical, emotional, and mental exhaustion can lead to burnout.

 What causes caregiver burnout?

-Family caregivers often put the needs and interests of their loved one ahead of themselves, neglecting their own wellbeing in the process.
+Family caregivers often put the needs and interests of their loved ones ahead of themselves, neglecting their own wellbeing in the process.

 Having unrealistic expectations is one reason that may contribute to the stress that caregivers face.
 Sometimes, caregivers may expect their loved one’s condition or mood to improve from their involvement in the care process.
 However, this may not be possible for individuals with progressive conditions such as Alzheimer’s or Parkinson’s.

 Caregiver stress may also arise from external factors, such as a lack of support or pressure and expectations from family members.
 Sole caregivers may not have sufficient support for them to take breaks from caregiving.
 Other family members may also have unrealistic demands and expectations of the primary caregivers which add to their stress.